unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 3. Color-code transactions.
 Based on value, potential for hidden payloads, I don't know.
 But there are clearly ways to detect this stuff.
 If you want your guard rails off, you can turn them off.

+4. I'm sure OpenSea can do more to auto-detect these types of fraudulent assets, transfers, and offers.

 ## Some Thoughts